soundwanders/timbuktu/README.md

     - Books are created as objects using a constructor and then pushed to the array
     - The book 'format' property has two options -> Book, Podcast
   - Skeleton CSS helped achieve a simple, responsive design that scales properly from mobile up to desktop
-  - LocalStorage used to save and retrieve library data.
+  - LocalStorage methods used to save and retrieve library data.

 - <a href = "http://getskeleton.com">Skeleton CSS</a>
 - <a href = "https://github.com/necolas/normalize.css/">Normalize.CSS</a>
 - Deployed with <a href = "https://firebase.google.com/">Firebase</a>

-<a href="https://timbuktu-42c57.web.app">Firebase App</a>
+- <a href="https://timbuktu-42c57.web.app">Visit Firebase version of application</a>

 ### 🐛 Find Any Head Scratchers?